smnbhattarai/regenerate-product-lookup-table-for-woocommerce/readme.txt

 1. Regenerate product lookup table for WooCommerce plugin option

 == Changelog ==

+= 1.0.5 =
+* Compatibility check for WordPress and Woocommerce

 = 1.0.4 =
 * Compatibility check for WordPress and Woocommerce